 - Employees should understand how cross-contact can occur.
 Keep in mind that improper garnishing or handling of a dish can contaminate an otherwise safe meal.

 - If a mistake occurs with the special order, the only acceptable way to correct the situation is to have the kitchen staff discard the incorrect order and remake it.

 - If a guest is having an allergic reaction, call 911 and get medical help immediately!

 The Food Allergy and Research Education (FARE) is a nonprofit organization established to raise public awareness, to provide advocacy and education, and to advance research on behalf of all those affected by food allergies and anaphylaxis.

 Food Allergy and Research and Resource Program (FARRP) — University of Nebraska — This website shares the latest research and information related to food allergens.

 Are you looking for food allergen training?

-Emerging Trends I online module covers the topic of food allergens.
+Emerging Trends online module of Serve It Up Safely covers the topic of food allergens.
 Purchase the module for $25.

 - About food allergies.
 (2016).
 Food Allergy and Research Education.